 Understanding these preferences can help you provide appropriate alternatives that satisfy your cat’s curiosity without compromising their health.
 Some cats enjoy cold water from ice cubes, while others prefer room temperature options.

-Creating a Cat-Safe Treat Environment
+A Cat-Safe Treat Environment

 Portion Control and Safety